pameruoso/fluentbit_helm_loki/README.md

 # fluentbit_helm_loki
-Custom helm fluentbit value yaml file that allows exporting logs to a loki server (iaas or kubernetes cluster)
+Custom helm fluentbit value yaml file that allows exporting kubernetes and container logs to a loki server (iaas or kubernetes cluster).